hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/grafana.png)

-#### Configure Grafana
+#### Configure Grafana data sources

-Prometheus can be configured as the data sources from the Grafana Administration page, by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:
+From Grafana Administration page, Prometheus can be configured as the data source by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:

 ![](/img/grafana-datasources.png)